tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 ```

 While the functionality provided by Redis is much larger than just 'reading',
-each of these methods has a much shallower implementation; they do exactly one
+each of these methods has a much simpler implementation; they do exactly one
 thing, and they're small enough you could possibly replicate them just by their
 name and arguments.
 The ratio of the functionality provided to the size of
 the abstraction is very different than before.